Principals and school staff must follow the

 Corporate and regional should refer to the following information.

 The department is committed to providing safe, inclusive and respectful workplaces, which are free from bullying.
 Bullying will not be tolerated in any of the Department's workplaces.

-The Department's Workplace Bullying Policy sets out the responsibilities of the Department, executives, managers, principals and employees in relation to workplace bullying.
-All Department employees in schools and central and regional offices are required to comply with the Department's Workplace Bullying Policy.
+The department's Workplace Bullying Policy sets out the responsibilities of the department employees in relation to workplace bullying.
+All Department employees are required to comply with the department's Workplace Bullying Policy.

-Support is available to employees, principals and managers involved in reporting and managing a workplace bullying complaint, even after the matter has been resolved.
+Support is available to department employees involved in reporting and managing a workplace bullying complaint, even after the matter has been resolved.